Price movement of Tyson Foods

 Its net income and EPS (earnings per share) rose to $432.0 million and $1.10, respectively, in fiscal 2Q16, compared to $310.0 million and $0.75, respectively, in fiscal 2Q15.

 Tyson Foods’ cash and cash equivalents fell by 63.1%, and its inventories rose by 4.0% in fiscal 2Q16 compared to fiscal 4Q15.
 Its current ratio rose to 1.9x, and its debt-to-equity ratio fell to 1.3x in fiscal 2Q16.
-This compares to a current ratio and debt-to-equity ratio of 1.5x and 1.4x, respectively, in fiscal 4Q15.
+This compares to a current ratio and a debt-to-equity ratio of 1.5x and 1.4x, respectively, in fiscal 4Q15.

 Tyson Foods declared its quarterly dividend of $0.15 per share on its Class A common stock and ~$0.14 per share on its Class B common stock.
 The dividends will be paid on September 15, 2016, to shareholders of record at the close of business on September 1, 2016.